emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2025-11-09-CyCTF_2025_Quals-Mobile_Writeups.md

 1. **Get  PartA:**

-   For `PartA`, actually I tried `000000000000000` as  `IMEI` value and it worked.
+   For `PartA`, actually I tried `000000000000000` as  `IMEI` value and it worked because I use an android emulator not real device.

    IMEI (SHA-256): `664e7c008e22933e2358f5b74864e1c7bef2331480e6be12427457ac483fce53`.

-   I think any IMEI value will work as it validates the prefix in flag and don't validate the first reversed 8-bit.

 2. **Get Part C:**